-The Alberta Geological Survey (AGS) analyzed the geochemical make-up of brine samples from about 250 producing oil and gas wells from across Alberta.
-The results are now freely available for download.
-Brine, which is highly salty water produced along with oil and gas, can host various minerals, including elements like metals.
+The AGS analyzed the geo-chemical make-up of brine samples from about 300 producing oil and gas wells from across Alberta.
+Brine, which is highly salty water that may be produced with oil and gas, can host various minerals, including metallic elements.
 Minerals have important uses in everyday life and can be used for ingredients in daily use items such as batteries, TVs, and hospital equipment.
 The quantity and type of dissolved minerals in brines is linked to where they are found underground.
 The AGS's analysis of the brine samples provides valuable information about Alberta's brine-hosted mineral potential.